invalidusernamecalled/wintar/README.md

 `addtotar.bat EXISTINGarchiveNAME file/folderNAMEtoADD`

 >[!WARNING]
-do not use Drag 'n' Drop
+do not use Drag 'n' Drop with multiple items